COVID-19: Weekly UK Public Affairs Round-up

 Coronavirus Statutory Sick Pay Rebate Scheme: The Government will refund eligible Statutory Sick Pay costs to all employers with fewer than 250 employees.
 This applies to any claim arising as a result of Covid-19, including precautionary self-isolation, and is limited to two weeks per employee.
 The online service for reclaiming coronavirus sick-pay scheme is now live, with HMRC guidance on eligibility found here.
 As of 28th October, employers will be able to ask employees for a “shielding note” from a doctor or health authority advising them to shield.

 Business disruption financing measures

-Coronavirus Commercial Financing Facility: The Bank of England’s new commercial financing facility is designed to support large companies of investment grade standing.
+Coronavirus Commercial Financing Facility: Introduced in March, The Bank of England’s new commercial financing facility is designed to support large companies of investment grade standing.
 It allows qualifying businesses to issue short-term debt of up to one-year maturity, which will be purchased by the Bank of England.
 The intent is to support short term liquidity, mitigating against cashflow disruption.

 Trade Credit Insurance Guarantee: Businesses with supply chains that are reliant on Trade Credit Insurance may apply for support from the Government.
 The Government will now temporarily guarantee business-to-business transactions currently supported by Trade Credit Insurance, ensuring the majority of insurance coverage will be maintained across the market.
 The Trade Credit Insurance (TCI) guarantee will cover over £171 billion business activity currently insured and the transactions between around 13,000 suppliers and 650,000 buyers.